Hiding file extensions in Windows carries risks

 For example, the report.txt file has a .txt extension, which is related to the Windows Notebook program.
 If you run it then Windows will read the .txt extension and open the associated program, Notepad, and view its contents.

-By default, the decides to hide them file extensions in Windows, so that a file named 'report.txt' will simply appear in the Explorer folder as 'report'.
+By default, Microsoft decides to hide them file extensions in Windows, so that a file named 'report.txt' simply appears in the Explorer folder as 'report'.

 The original reason for this was probably to cause less confusion to the users, but whatever the reason, it is a security risk that an attacker could use.